ntsanq/AmBakery/README.md

+# Bakery Project
-# A project for a bakery management
+A project for a bakery management built in PHP, HTML and MySQL